Zzhiwei/Personal-Website/README.md

 # Personal Website

 This is the source code for a simple personal website for myself, written with react and styled with vanilla CSS.
 It was also designed with Figma.
-Everything is written with div tag cos i had zero knowledge of accessibility when i built this.
+Everything is written with div tag because i had zero knowledge of accessibility when i built this.

 # Link